folio-org/stripes-experiments/stripes-core/OVERVIEW.md

 * The stripes-loader software obtains a list of which Stripes modules are to be bundled.
 How does it do this?
-At present, it simply reads them from a `modules.json` file in stripes-core.
-It could easily instead take this bit of configuration from a suitable part of the stripes-core `package.json`.
+At present, it simply reads them from the `package.json` file in stripes-core.
 But in the longer term, it will obtain this information dynamically from Okapi.

 * Each module that is specified for inclusion must provide information about the routes and menus that it provides.
 At present, this is